-We also work with Impact Initiatives and the Trust for Developing Communities to deliver an offer for Sussex Community Foundation Trust, working alongside the School Nurse service.
+We also work with Impact Initiatives and the TDC to deliver an offer for Sussex Community Foundation Trust, working alongside the School Nurse service.
 Our skilled youth worker supports some of the most vulnerable young people in the City with casework and a link back into mainstream youth and community activity should that be appropriate.